TREEcg/extract-cbd-shape/README.md

 If no triples were found based on CBD, it does an HTTP request to the entity’s IRI (fallback to IRI dereferencing)

-Next, it takes _hints_ (it does not guarantee a result that validates) from an optional SHACL shapes graph:
+Next, it takes _hints_ (it does not guarantee a result that validates) from an optional SHACL shapes graph.
+It only uses the parts relevant for discovery for the [SHACL Core Constraint Components](https://www.w3.org/TR/shacl/#core-components).
+It does not support SPARQL or Javascript.
  1. Checks if the Shape is deactivated first
  2. Processes `sh:xone`, `sh:or` and `sh:and` (but doesn’t process `sh:not` -- See https://www.w3.org/TR/shacl/#core-components-logical):
      * For `sh:or` and `sh:and` (in worst-case, `sh:or` is also the `sh:and` case and therefore -- in order to be logically sound --, for discovery, they are logically the same): it just adds all properties of the entire list to the required properties list.